Curriculum Gaeilgae

 Dec.
 2000

-After a few minor efforts before this, write a poem in Irish that is actually pretty good (on Gaelic-L, I think) for the millennium (Don Athbhliain).
+After a few minor efforts before this, I write a poem in Irish that is actually pretty good (on Gaelic-L, I think) for the millennium (Don Athbhliain).
 Prompted for this and several other poems (probably to her chagrin) by Marion Gunn.

 March 2001